Take-Two Interactive Software (NASDAQ:TTWO) Issues FY 2023 Earnings Guidance

 Take-Two Interactive Software (NASDAQ:TTWO – Get Rating) issued an update on its FY 2023 earnings guidance on Monday morning.
 The company provided EPS guidance of $4.20-$4.45 for the period, compared to the consensus EPS estimate of $5.99.
 The company issued revenue guidance of $3.75 billion-$3.85 billion, compared to the consensus revenue estimate of $4.01 billion.Take-Two Interactive Software also updated its Q1 2023 guidance to $0.60-$0.70 EPS.

-Take-Two Interactive Software (NASDAQ:TTWO – Get Rating) last released its earnings results on Monday, May 16th.
-The company reported $0.95 earnings per share for the quarter, beating analysts’ consensus estimates of $0.70 by $0.25.
-The business had revenue of $845.78 million during the quarter, compared to the consensus estimate of $884.62 million.
-Take-Two Interactive Software had a net margin of 11.93% and a return on equity of 12.63%.
-The company’s revenue for the quarter was up 7.8% compared to the same quarter last year.
-During the same quarter in the prior year, the firm posted $1.66 EPS.
-Equities analysts forecast that Take-Two Interactive Software will post 3.33 earnings per share for the current fiscal year.
+Take-Two Interactive Software (NASDAQ:TTWO – Get Rating) last posted its quarterly earnings results on Monday, May 16th.
+The company reported $0.95 earnings per share for the quarter, beating the consensus estimate of $0.70 by $0.25.
+Take-Two Interactive Software had a return on equity of 12.63% and a net margin of 11.93%.
+The firm had revenue of $845.78 million for the quarter, compared to analyst estimates of $884.62 million.
+During the same period in the previous year, the firm earned $1.66 earnings per share.
+Take-Two Interactive Software’s quarterly revenue was up 7.8% on a year-over-year basis.
+As a group, research analysts predict that Take-Two Interactive Software will post 3.33 EPS for the current year.

-In related news, President Karl Slatoff sold 152,373 shares of Take-Two Interactive Software stock in a transaction dated Wednesday, April 13th.
-The stock was sold at an average price of $138.64, for a total value of $21,124,992.72.
-Following the completion of the sale, the president now owns 437,067 shares of the company’s stock, valued at approximately $60,594,968.88.
-The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Company insiders own 0.90% of the company’s stock.
+In other Take-Two Interactive Software news, President Karl Slatoff sold 152,373 shares of the business’s stock in a transaction dated Wednesday, April 13th.
+The stock was sold at an average price of $138.64, for a total transaction of $21,124,992.72.
+Following the completion of the sale, the president now directly owns 437,067 shares of the company’s stock, valued at approximately $60,594,968.88.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Insiders own 0.90% of the company’s stock.

-A number of institutional investors and hedge funds have recently made changes to their positions in TTWO.
-Shay Capital LLC purchased a new position in Take-Two Interactive Software during the 1st quarter valued at about $484,000.
-NewEdge Advisors LLC purchased a new position in Take-Two Interactive Software during the 4th quarter valued at about $460,000.
-Edgestream Partners L.P. purchased a new position in Take-Two Interactive Software during the 1st quarter valued at about $430,000.
-XTX Topco Ltd purchased a new position in Take-Two Interactive Software during the 1st quarter valued at about $377,000.
-Finally, Beacon Pointe Advisors LLC grew its holdings in Take-Two Interactive Software by 33.0% during the 1st quarter.
-Beacon Pointe Advisors LLC now owns 2,417 shares of the company’s stock valued at $372,000 after buying an additional 600 shares in the last quarter.
-88.08% of the stock is owned by institutional investors.
+A number of large investors have recently made changes to their positions in TTWO.
+Meiji Yasuda Asset Management Co Ltd. increased its stake in shares of Take-Two Interactive Software by 1.5% in the 1st quarter.
+Meiji Yasuda Asset Management Co Ltd. now owns 12,390 shares of the company’s stock valued at $1,905,000 after acquiring an additional 180 shares during the last quarter.
+First Republic Investment Management Inc. increased its stake in shares of Take-Two Interactive Software by 8.2% in the 1st quarter.
+First Republic Investment Management Inc. now owns 3,156 shares of the company’s stock valued at $485,000 after acquiring an additional 240 shares during the last quarter.
+Yousif Capital Management LLC increased its stake in shares of Take-Two Interactive Software by 1.8% in the 1st quarter.
+Yousif Capital Management LLC now owns 16,817 shares of the company’s stock valued at $2,585,000 after acquiring an additional 300 shares during the last quarter.
+West Family Investments Inc. grew its position in shares of Take-Two Interactive Software by 22.9% in the 1st quarter.
+West Family Investments Inc. now owns 2,117 shares of the company’s stock valued at $325,000 after purchasing an additional 394 shares during the period.
+Finally, Ethic Inc. grew its position in shares of Take-Two Interactive Software by 13.2% in the 1st quarter.
+Ethic Inc. now owns 3,615 shares of the company’s stock valued at $556,000 after purchasing an additional 422 shares during the period.
+88.08% of the stock is owned by hedge funds and other institutional investors.

 Take-Two Interactive Software, Inc develops, publishes, and markets interactive entertainment solutions for consumers worldwide.
 The company offers its products under the Rockstar Games, 2K, Private Division, Social Point, and Playdots labels.
 It develops and publishes action/adventure products under the Grand Theft Auto, Max Payne, Midnight Club, and Red Dead Redemption names; and offers episodes and content.